FaceFTW/dotman/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behavior
 What actually happened.
-Include an error message if applicable, preferably using the `--verbose` otion when running the program, i.e.:
+Include an error message if applicable, preferably using the `--verbose` option when running the program, i.e.:
 ```
-dotter deploy --verbose  # Should now give a lot more output
+dotman deploy --verbose  # Should now give a lot more output
 ```